-Volunteers must be 16 years or older.
-Parental permission is required for those younger than 18.
+Volunteers must be 18 years or older.

-> Volunteers for Community Impact (VCI) has a long and successful history of reaching at-risk and special needs children by providing educational success through caring, older, adult volunteers.
-The AmeriCorps Seniors Foster Grandparent Program is our largest intergenerational program that matches seniors with special or exceptional needs children.
+Volunteers for Community Impact (VCI) has a long and successful history of reaching at-risk and special needs children by providing educational success through caring, older, adult volunteers.

 OTTER: Older Teachers Teaching Early Readers was originally created in 2004 and funded by the Winter Park Health Foundation as a demonstration project by VCI’s first Executive Director, Jane Watkins.
 The program is currently funded by Orange County Citizens’ Commission for Children.